 Call Us: (02) 8880 9037

-There are so many people willing to undergo any cosmetic surgery, like rhinoplasty, just to get their desired look.
+There are so many people willing to undergo any cosmetic medical procedures, like rhinoplasty, just to get their desired look.
 This is true because according to surveys, hundreds of thousands of women (and men!) undergo nose job surgery every year.
-This fact makes rhinoplasty one of the top cosmetic surgeries in the world.
+This fact makes rhinoplasty one of the top cosmetic procedures in the world.
 Sounds enticing, right?
 If you are going to push for your own nose job surgery, maybe you should know the common and rare rhinoplasty risks so that your safety and satisfaction of the procedure would not be limited by them in the future.

 Rhinoplasty: A quick overview